TJ's Custom Gunworks

 What is the difference between NICKEL and HARDCHROME?

-Does the polish and removal of the protective blue coating on the internal leave the parts vulnerable to corrosion?
+Does the polish and removal of the protective blue coating on the internals leave the parts vulnerable to corrosion?

 If you were to do a Level 1 or action job on my Sig would the single action slack (take-up) be removed or minimized?